The IBE is a hub for discussion and practical advice.

 We apply this knowledge to thought leadership, anticipating developments and helping businesses of all sizes meet new challenges.

 Support, both financial and intellectual, ensures that we are able to raise awareness of ethical issues and provide practical solutions.

 More about the IBE

-Our purpose is to promote high standards of business practice based on ethical values.
+Our purpose is to champion the highest standards of ethical behaviour in business.

 Our values are: